Kondareddy1209/Kondareddy1209/README.md

 ###

 <p align="left">Hey there!
 Welcome to my GitHub profile.
-I'm <strong>Ambavaram Tirumala Kondareddy</strong> 👋, a passionate coder and a student at <strong>Saveetha School of Engineering</strong> 🎓 pursuing a BSc in Computer Science 💻 with a focus on cybersecurity and cloud computing.</p>
+I'm <strong>Ambavaram Tirumala Kondareddy</strong> 👋, a passionate coder and a student at <strong>Saveetha School of Engineering</strong> 🎓 pursuing a BE in Computer Science 💻 with a focus on cybersecurity and cloud computing.</p>

 ###